demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

   - Calls.InitiateGroupCall.All
   - OnlineMeetings.ReadWrite.All

-5. Verify that all permissions were added, and click **Grant admin consent for Demisto**.
+5. Verify that all permissions were added, and click **Grant admin consent for Cortex XSOAR**.
 6. When prompted to verify granting permissions, click **Yes**, and verify that permissions were successfully added.

-### Configure Microsoft Teams on Demisto
+### Configure Microsoft Teams on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for Microsoft Teams.